CathalD/BlueCarbon_Eelgrass_Workshop/01_Background/README.md

 ## What is blue carbon?

-**Blue carbon** is the organic carbon captured and stored by coastal and marine ecosystems — principally **seagrass meadows, tidal salt marshes, and mangroves**.
+**Blue carbon** is the organic carbon captured and stored by coastal and marine ecosystems — principally **seagrass/eelgrass meadows and tidal salt marshes**.
 These habitats are among the most efficient carbon sinks on Earth: per unit area they can bury organic carbon far faster than terrestrial forests, and — because it is locked into waterlogged, low-oxygen sediment — that carbon can remain stored for